 Amazon is arguably a leader in XD in the realms of reading (Kindle) and ecommerce, and soon may completely redefine grocery.

 The question is, when Amazon acquired Whole Foods, was the real value in all those impressive stores, the company culture, or loyal deep-pocket customers?
-Sure, partially, but the real bounty is the mountain of customer data which Amazon will likely attempt to combine with all the other customer data they have on the average shopper.
-(2)
+Sure, partially, but the real bounty could be the mountain of customer data which Amazon may attempt to combine with all the other customer data they have on the average shopper.

 - Grocery Purchases (Habitual)

 So, sometime down the road picture walking into a grocery store with AmazonGo-style XD:

 “We created the world’s most advanced shopping technology so you never have to wait in line.
 With our Just Walk Out Shopping experience, simply use the Amazon Go app to enter the store, take the products you want, and go!
 No lines, no checkout.
 (No, seriously.)”